-Students who will be sophomores, juniors and seniors in fall 2019 at Bryn Mawr College, Haverford College, and Swarthmore College are eligible to participate in the program.
+Tri-Co sophomores, juniors and seniors in good academic standing are eligible to participate in the program.
 Expenses related to travel for classes and for co- and extracurricular programming will be covered for students accepted into the program.
 Travel to Tri-Co Philly classes will also be covered for students taking a class, but not enrolled in the program.

 For faculty, the Tri-Co Philly Program facilitates engagement with the city — through both grants to support connecting on-campus courses with Philadelphia, and opportunities to teach program courses in the city.